KonstantinFilin/RandData/README.md

 echo PHP_EOL;
 ```

-Currenty only this data types supported (feel free to extand the list
+Currenty only this data types supported (feel free to ask for extanding the list
 or make your own contribution to the project):

 * (tiny|small|medium|big)int